 Spider-Man himself is this.
 He acts as the silly one of every group he is in except with Johnny Storm ,who is as equally silly, and Deadpool, whom for obvious reasons is even sillier.
 However beware if you try to hurt his loved ones.

 The Tick: And, isn't sanity really just a one-trick-pony anyway?
 I mean all you get is one trick, rational thinking.
 But when you're good and crazy, oooh, oooh, oooh, the sky's the limit!

-- The Séance from The Umbrella Academy.
-Although admitably it's his constant use of drugs that cause him to be as crazy as he is, he still qualifies.
+The Séance from The Umbrella Academy.
+Although admittedly it's his constant use of drugs that cause him to be as crazy as he is, he still qualifies.

 "Ever wonder what a vegetable thinks about?
 Firecrackers... bee stings... happy face eggs."

-- The Flash: Bart Allen, especially as Impulse as he appeared in Young Justice, is a perfect example of this trope.
+The Flash: Bart Allen, especially as Impulse as he appeared in Young Justice and his self titled ongoing, is a perfect example of this trope.
 He was raised at Super Speed in virtual reality in the 30th Century, so it's kind of unavoidable.